josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 ### For Researchers

-Use the routes as distinct analytical categories.
+Use the routes as distinct but overlapping analytical categories.

-Track where they:

-- overlap;
-- reinforce one another;
-- or produce tension.
+Track where they reinforce one another, diverge, or produce tension.

-Preserve the difference between comparison and equivalence.

 ### For Movements